-Beaches plus a charming Old Town are only a few of the adventures waiting for you in Gdansk.
+Beaches plus a charming Old Town are only a few of the adventures waiting for you in Gdansk!

-Poland has enough cities and getaways to keep you busy, busy, busy … but if you’re looking for yet another weekend getaway from the city of Krakow, Gdansk is our pick for a spot full of European charm right on the coast.
+Poland has enough cities and getaways to keep you busy, busy, busy … but if you’re looking for yet another weekend getaway from the city of Warsaw, Gdansk is our pick for a spot full of European charm right on the coast.
 Here’s what you need to know about visiting.

 ILP Volunteers get to travel all over Europe during their semester abroad: